United States Customs House and Court House (Galveston, Texas)

 The United States Customs House and Court House, also known as Old Galveston Customhouse, in Galveston, Texas, is a former home of custom house, post office, and court facilities for the United States District Court for the Eastern District of Texas, and later for the United States District Court for the Southern District of Texas.
-Completed in 1861, the structure is now leased by the General Services Administration to the Galveston Historical Foundation.
-The courthouse function was replaced in 1937 by the Galveston United States Post Office and Courthouse.
+Completed in 1861, the structure is now owned and operated by The Hodge Law Firm.

 Building history

 The building symbolized the importance and prosperity of Galveston which was Texas' leading seaport and commercial city during the nineteenth century, and the port where most of the imported commercial goods entered the state.
 The city's business community was primarily concerned with wholesale commerce, and furnished the trade goods for all of Texas, the Indian Territory, and parts of Louisiana and New Mexico.
 With rising revenue from customs receipts, the United States Congress approved funds in 1855 for a new U.S. custom house.

+Original plan and construction: In 1855 the U.S. Congress appropriated the sum of $100,000 to build a Custom House building for Galveston, Texas.
+Plans and specifications were prepared by the supervising architect of the office of Construction of the U.S. Government Treasury Department who was at that time Ammi Burnham Young.
+Several bid submissions were required before the Department secured the proper degree of formality of presentation and on the third bidding date, February 12, 1857, the contract was awarded to the contractors, C.B.
+Cluskey of Washington and E.W.
+Moore of Galveston.
+Their bid was for $869,723.93 This began a series of difficulties and problems that beset the whole building history of the Custom House.

 Supervising Architect of the Treasury Ammi Burnham Young produced the original design for the building in 1857.
 Public officials immediately rejected Young's three-story design on the grounds that it lacked sufficient space.
 A new scheme by Charles B. Cluskey (1805–1871) and E.W.
 Moore (1810–1865) was accepted in 1859.
 Their design was based on Young's concept, but provided additional space for the Custom Service and Post Office.

 The building was begun in 1860 and completed in 1861.
 The Boston firm of Blaisdell and Emerson built it in 114 days, an unprecedented accomplishment at the time.
 The extensive use of fireproof cast iron was revolutionary then and likely accounted for the building's survival from the 1885 Galveston fire.
 During the Civil War, the Confederate Army occupied the building.
 In 1865 it was the site of the ceremony officially ending the war in Galveston.
 The U.S. Government resumed occupancy that year after making extensive repairs.
 It served as a courthouse for the United States District Court for the Eastern District of Texas from 1862 until 1891, and was then retired from court service for a time.